HPInc/cloud_deployment_scripts/docs/gcp/deployments.md

 ## Overview

 This repository contains a number of CAS deployments architectures on GCP.
 The tables below compare major differences between the deployments.
 Note that the deployments in the second table are essentially the same as those in the first table; the difference bewteen them is how each CAS deployment is managed:
-1. using CAS Manager as a Service (CAS-MS), which is a SaaS run by Teradici (first table), or
+1. using CAS Manager as a Service, which is a SaaS run by Teradici (first table), or
-2. running the CAS Manager (CAS-M) in a virtual machine that a user controls in his or her own CAS deployment (second table)
+2. running the CAS Manager in a virtual machine that a user controls in his or her own CAS deployment (second table)

 Using CAS Manager as a Service run by Teradici allows a user to rely on Teradici for running and maintaining the CAS Manager without additional costs.
 Running the CAS Manager in a virtual machine, on the other hand, gives the user full control of CAS deployment; the CAS deployment will not have to reach out to the internet for CAS management features, but the user is resonsible for costs, security, updates, high availability and maintenance of the virtual machine running CAS Manager.